wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'The souls of sinners are bound to',
     'A humongous temple dwarfs',
-    'A pharaonic structure is being built passed',
+    'A pharaonic structure is being built passed', 'The soul of a terrible sinner is prisoner of',
   ];

  gen_data['divinechazard'] = [